thiagoluiznunes/CG-Assignments/cg_framework/README.md

 	<br>
 </p>

-The DA Algorithm only draws in the first quadrant as you can see in the image below and is a problem if you want to draw on other areas of the screen.
+The DDA Algorithm only draws in the first quadrant as you can see in the image below and is a problem if you want to draw on other areas of the screen.

 <p align="center">
 	<br>